sarahciston/codingcare/posts/guide.md

 ### aka What's in this pocket guide?
 What's a code collective and how do I get one?

 Creative Code Collective is the community I started in early 2019 for media artists, activists, writers, makers, and not-yet-engineers to co-work, co-learn, and think critically with code in an inclusive, interdisciplinary space.
 I sent out a call, because I was looking for others who were struggling with code same as I was, and I hoped there might be another way — at the very least, we could struggle together.
-We launched with the mottos: **"Scrappy artistic strategies, not perfect code"** and **"We all have skills to teach each other."**
+We launched with the mottos: `"Scrappy artistic strategies, not perfect code"` and `"We all have skills to teach each other."`

 Throughout the guide I'll share what I've learned while building Code Collective — about coding, connecting, and building collectives.
 The guide honors and draws from the many mentors and teachers who have inspired it, gathering many resources found along the way.
 Of course the guide includes many reflections and contributions from community members — including coding examples and exercises, favorite projects and personal accounts — because this work is never done in isolation.
 I'll discuss connections I've found between coding and other crafts like zine publishing and fiber arts.
 I'll also discuss connections to open-source, open-access, and activist movements that shape the approach to how we gather and what we create.
 The guide is a melange of materials and methods, hopefully a spark of inspiration and the start of many conversations around these ideas.

 I am writing both as a representative of this community and also as an individual greatly influenced by it and by so many other creators, thinkers, and teachers.
 I want to document our work processes and thought processes, and to honor the many entangling threads that go into shaping a caring (coding) community.

-The heart of this book are [ten] principles that have emerged through gathering as Code Collective.
+The heart of this book are ten principles that have emerged through gathering as Code Collective.
 They are simple tactics for anyone to employ in their own community practices — or adapt to suit them.
 Developing these tactics has been intuitive, iterative, and collaborative.
 They emerged out of desire and instinct.
 We have expanded and distilled these tactics influenced by other organizations, thinkers, makers, and more; and we have reshaped them continually as our group evolves.
 All recommendations in the book are intended to be descriptive, not prescriptive.
 Here's what has worked for us (and what hasn't).
 I invite you to embrace and adapt what works for you and leave the rest.
 And I am interested in how these tactics change in different circumstances, so if you find something that works better for you, I'd be excited to learn about it too!

 Each of the guiding principles is paired with sections called `PLAY ALONG` – practical exercises you can try — and `LIVE CODE` — brief case studies from other communities of practice.
 Although Coding Care is a pocket guide, it also lives in large part online as a [`PROJECT SHOWCASE`](https://creativecodecollective.com/showcase) of active works by Code Collective Community members and as a vibrant [`RESOURCE HUB`](https://creativecodecollective.com/resource-hub), a database of tutorials, textbooks, projects, code libraries, zines, and all manner of things we have found useful.

->>"Any meeting or gathering is a place to practice the future together in the most tangible ways" (adrienne maree brown 2021, 117)
+"Any meeting or gathering is a place to practice the future together in the most tangible ways" {: .quote }

+–adrienne maree brown [-@brownEmergentStrategy2017]
+{: .quote .attrib }

 Many of the things we do to sustain supportive communities seem too obvious to mention——or even worse, too obvious to notice — such that they aren't obvious *at all*.
 This guide is meant to remind me that these approaches matter, and to acknowledge how much they have supported me and others along the way.
 This guide celebrates those ephemeral things that make our caring coding community go. *It tries to describe our intuitive wayfinding about how to learn and teach and explore and be together, especially in and through the very things that both draw us in and also scare us, the things that feel both challenging and fun, frustrating and rewarding.*